South Sudan: Air

 The busiest and most developed airport in South Sudan is Juba Airport, which has regular international connections to Asmara, Entebbe, Nairobi, Cairo, Addis Ababa, and Khartoum.
 Juba Airport was also the home base of Feeder Airlines Company and Southern Star Airlines.

 Other international airports include Malakal, with international flights to Addis Ababa and Khartoum; Wau, with weekly service to Khartoum; and Rumbek, also with weekly flights to Khartoum.
 Southern Sudan Airlines also serves Nimule and Akobo, which have unpaved runways.
 Several smaller airports exist throughout South Sudan, the majority consisting of little more than dirt runways.

 On 4 April 2012, plans were unveiled to launch a South Sudanese national airline, primarily for domestic service at first but eventually expanding to international service.

-Humanitarian situation
+Water crisis

+The water supply in South Sudan is faced with numerous challenges.
+Although the White Nile runs through the country, water is scarce during the dry season in areas that are not located on the river.

+About half the population does not have access to an improved water source, defined as a protected well, standpipe or a handpump within one kilometre.
+The few existing piped water supply systems are often not well maintained and the water they provide is often not safe to drink.
+Displaced people returning home put a huge strain on infrastructure, and the government institutions in charge of the sector are weak.
+Substantial external funding from numerous government agencies and non-governmental organisations is available to improve water supply.

+Numerous non-governmental organisations support water supply in Southern Sudan, such as Water is Basic, Water for South Sudan, the Obakki Foundation and Bridgton-Lake Region Rotary Club from North America.